Dimming and DALI

 To be able to adjust the lighting in the room to just the right level that is needed for a specific task or setting is really useful!
 It means that it is possible to have the same lamps for many different tasks.
 Today, dimmers have almost become a must-have in both private and commercial spaces.

 Dimming installations for lamps have been around for decades and were firstly introduced to be able to decrease the energy consumption in incandescent lightbulbs.
-The time of incandescent lightbulbs is long gone, and LED bulbs are a commodity in most homes, so the main goal of dimmers today is the adjustability in the lighting amount.
+The time of incandescent lightbulbs is long gone, and LED bulbs are a commodity in most homes, so the main purpose of dimmers today is the adjustability in the lighting amount.

 There is a huge market for dimmers and lots of different types to choose from.
 This can make it challenging to understand which dimmers work with which light sources and so on.
 This is why Secto Design decided to create an article, where the most common alternatives on the market are presented and the differences between them are explained.